danwilliams/patchify/README.md

 releases and their associated functionality, and indicates current status according to the intended goals.

+There is full test coverage, with unit tests, integration tests, and end-to-end tests, utilising various types of mock.
+There are also helpful examples.

 The main sections in this README are:

   - [Features](#features)